-Highlights:
+Highlights

-- Annual growth rate of neurosurgery education publications has been 8.16% from 1962 to 2023. - Top-tier journals dominate the field: "World Neurosurgery" and "Neurosurgery" publish 25.34% of all articles. - USA leads in contributions: 775 articles, followed by UK, Canada, Germany, and Italy.
+- Annual growth rate of neurosurgery education publications has been 8.16% from 1962 to 2023. - Top-tier journals dominate the field: "World neurosurgery" and "neurosurgery" publish 25.34% of all articles. - USA leads in contributions: 775 articles, followed by UK, Canada, Germany, and Italy.

-Plain Language Summary:
+Plain Language Summary

 Neurosurgery education is a critical field that has been evolving over the years.
 To better understand this evolution, researchers conducted a comprehensive analysis of scientific publications on neurosurgery education from 1962 to 2023.
 This study aimed to identify trends, patterns, and influential factors in the field.
 The analysis revealed a significant increase in scientific publications on neurosurgery education over the years, with an annual growth rate of 8.16%.
-The United States led the way in contributing to this field, with the majority of publications coming from top-tier journals such as "World Neurosurgery" and "Neurosurgery".
-The study also found that a small number of authors contributed a disproportionate number of articles authors publishing as many as 28 articles.
-The findings suggest that there is a diverse and inclusive research, as well as a greater emphasis on collaboration and sharing.
+The United States led the way in contributing to this field, with the majority of publications coming from top-tier journals such as "world neurosurgery" and "neurosurgery".
+The study also found that a small number of authors contributed a disproportionate number of articles, with some authors publishing as many as 28 articles.
+The findings suggest that there is a need for more diverse and inclusive research, as well as a greater emphasis on collaboration and knowledge sharing.
 The study also shows the importance of top-tier journals in shaping the field of neurosurgery education.
-The study's findings have implications for the public, of understanding the advancements and challenges in neurosurgery ed sation.
+The study's findings have implications for the public, particularly in terms of understanding the advancements and challenges in neurosurgery education.
 As neurosurgery continues to evolve, it is essential to ensure that education and training programs keep pace with the latest developments.
-This study provides a foundation for ture A search and highlights the need for ongoing evaluation and improvement in neurosurgery
+This study provides a foundation for future research and highlights the need for ongoing evaluation and improvement in neurosurgery education.

-Introduction
+1. Introduction